Suggestion: Watch the 20 minutes video tutorial before reading this article

 Clothing textiles are regulated in most countries, including the United States, Europe, and Australia.
-Most applicable safety standards, such as REACH (Europe) and FHSA (United States) regulate substances, such as formaldehyde, AZO-colors, and asbestos.
+Most applicable safety standards, such as REACH (Europe) and California Proposition 65, restrict chemicals, heavy metals, and pollutants.

 Most Chinese manufacturers, especially the smaller ones, are not aware of the substance contained in their textiles.

 It’s a deeply rooted issue that goes way beyond the manufacturer.
 All clothing manufacturers purchase fabrics and components from subcontractors.
-The number of subcontractors can range from a two or three, to more than one hundred.
+The number of material subcontractors can range from two or three to the hundreds.

-Ensuring that no non-compliant fabric slips through requires the supplier to test a large number of samples, which most small factories consider too expensive and time-consuming.
+Ensuring that non-compliant materials don’t slip through requires the supplier to test a large number of samples, which most small factories consider too expensive and time-consuming.

 For importers based in Europe, America, Canada, and Australia, it’s critical to select a supplier that can demonstrate a compliance track record in terms of test reports, issued by an accredited third party such as SGS or Intertek.